Shadows, Quasinormal Modes, and Optical Appearances of Black Holes in Horndeski Theory: Conclusions

 \section{Conclusions}

-In this paper, we investigate the motion of photons in the spacetime background of the BH in Horndeski theory, the QNMs of the BH, and the optical appearances of the BH surrounded by an optically and geometrically thin accretion disk.

-First, we analyze the motion of photons in the BH spacetime background, deriving the effective potential, critical impact parameter, and photon sphere radius.
+In this paper, we investigate the observational features of the BH in Horndeski theory.
+First, we analyze the motion of photons in the BH spacetime background and derive the effective potential of photons, critical impact parameter, and photon sphere radius.
 We find that as the parameter $\gamma$ increases, the critical impact parameter, photon sphere radius, and event horizon radius also increase.
-This implies that the size of the photon sphere can expand outward with the increasing parameter $\gamma$.
-We also plot the scenarios where photons with impact parameters smaller and larger than the critical impact parameter are absorbed and reflected by the BH, respectively.
-We obtain the expression for the BH shadow radius and use the EHT observational data for M87* and SgrA* to constrain the parameter $\gamma$.
-Within a $1\sigma$ confidence interval, the parameter $\gamma$ must satisfy certain conditions.
-M87* and SgrA* provide better constraints on Horndeski gravity at the upper and lower limits of the parameter $\gamma$, respectively.
+We plot the trajectories of photons moving on the equatorial plane of the BH.
+Using the EHT observational data for $\mathrm{M} 87^*$ and $\mathrm{Sgr} \mathrm{A}^*$, we constrain the parameter $\gamma$ to $-0.46 \lesssim \gamma \lesssim 0.31$ at the $1\sigma$ confidence level.

-Next, we study the perturbations of a scalar field in the black hole background and use the WKB method to calculate its QNMs.
-Based on EHT data for $\mathrm{M} 87^*$ and $\mathrm{Sgr} \mathrm{A}^*$, we compute the QNMs for different values of the parameter $\gamma$ within the $1\sigma$ confidence interval.
-We find that as the parameter $\gamma$ increases, both the real part and the negative imaginary part decrease monotonically.
-This implies that a smaller parameter $\gamma$ corresponds to higher oscillation frequencies of the scalar waves.
-Additionally, we analyze the QNMs in the eikonal limit and find that as the parameter $\gamma$ increases, the real part and the negative imaginary part of the QNMs decrease monotonically.
-However, as the parameter $\gamma$ increases, the shadow radius shows a monotonically increasing trend, which is opposite to the observed change in the real part of the QNMs.
-We also calculate the frequency range of the fundamental mode of $\mathrm{M} 87^*$ and $\mathrm{Sgr} \mathrm{A}^*$ within the $1\sigma$ confidence interval, constrained to $2.4\times 10^{-6}Hz \lesssim f \lesssim 2.7\times 10^{-6}Hz$ and $3.6\times 10^{-3}Hz \lesssim f \lesssim 4.1\times 10^{-3}Hz$, respectively.
+Next, we study the QNMs of a massless scalar perturbation field in the BH background by the 6th-order WKB method and the eikonal limit, respectively.
+The results of the two methods are consistent.
+Based on EHT observational data for $\mathrm{M} 87^*$ and $\mathrm{Sgr} \mathrm{A}^*$, we compute the QNMs for different values of the parameter $\gamma$.
+We find that as the parameter $\gamma$ increases, both the real part and negative imaginary part of the QNM frequencies decrease monotonically, which means that a smaller parameter $\gamma$ corresponds to a higher oscillation frequency of the scalar wave.
+However, as the parameter $\gamma$ increases, the shadow radius exhibits a monotonically increasing trend, which is opposite to the observed change in the real part of the QNM frequencies.
+We also calculate the frequency ranges of the fundamental modes of $\mathrm{M} 87^*$ and $\mathrm{Sgr} \mathrm{A}^*$ in Horndeski theory at the $1\sigma$ confidence level, which are constrained to $2.4\times 10^{-6}$ Hz $\lesssim f \lesssim 2.7\times 10^{-6}$ Hz and $3.6\times 10^{-3}$ Hz $\lesssim f \lesssim 4.1\times 10^{-3}$ Hz, respectively.